PolyPasswordHasher/PolyPasswordHasher-Python/README.md

 PolyPassHash-Python
 ===================

-A Python implementation of PolyPassHash
+A Python implementation of PolyPassHash.
+See https://github.com/PolyPassHash/PolyPassHash for details.